 Controlling Fan Speed

-Because cooling is defined in most instances by the speed and capabilities of the attached fan, fan speeds also have to be controlled.
-Setting all fans to “100%” doesn’t count as a control, nor does arbitrarily picking a percentage – like 50% -- and setting all coolers to that percentage.
-That’s pointless.
 In order to get a gauge for performance at a level playing field, we need noise-normalized performance (ours is 35dBA @ 20”, straight on, always with the air directed away from the meter).
 This allows us to get an efficiency measurement at the same noise level, since any cooler can brute force its way to the top with high RPM fans.
-Arbitrarily applying a 50% or similar speed to all fans also doesn’t make sense, since they’re all going to run at different RPMs and noise levels with such a setting.
+Arbitrarily applying a 50% or similar speed to all fans also doesn’t make sense, since they’re all going to run at different RPM and noise levels with such a setting.
 More critically, some fans are optimized for performance in ways that’ll have hard fall-offs at certain PWM values and might be built to best deal with the accompanying heatsink’s impedance at a certain RPM.

 Coolers Tested in a Case Only Valid for That Case

-Another one: CPU coolers really can’t be tested in a case, because then you’re basically just testing the capabilities of that case.
-Cases are so varied in design that there’s no point in trying to pick a “standardized” case to test against all coolers, and instead it’s better to test open air where the field is level and relatively easy to extrapolate across other conditions.
-This gets really messy when dealing with radiators, where some cases won’t fit certain radiators in certain locations, and so a technician might end up moving the radiator mounting around depending on cooler.
-That invalidates the test, because it’s no longer standard.
+Cases are so varied in design that there’s no point in trying to pick a “standardized” case to test against all coolers, and instead we think it's better to test open air where the field is level and relatively easy to extrapolate across other conditions.
+Using a case also gets really messy when dealing with radiators, where some cases won’t fit certain radiators in certain locations, and so a technician might end up moving the radiator mounting around depending on cooler.
+That invalidates the test, because it’s no longer standard: A radiator mounted in the top will be under different case ambient conditions than a radiator mounted in the front.
 Further, this would change the fans installed in the case, also invalidating results and making them incomparable.
 Other coolers will react differently with the pressure system of a case, where a sufficiently tall cooler might draft air from the top venting (if no fans are present and a negative pressure system exists near the cooler).
 This wouldn’t be equal across all devices.
 While it’d be a valid result, it’d only be valid for that case.
 We have case reviews for that.

 The Computer is Lying to You

-- Can’t trust the computer to do what you think is consistent – even with heavy controls, software can execute differently run-to-run (we’ve programmed our own solutions for this in combination with our Blender GN Logo render and active current monitoring)
+• Can’t trust the computer to do what you think is consistent – even with heavy controls, software can execute differently run-to-run (we’ve programmed our own solutions for this in combination with our Blender GN Logo render and active current monitoring)

-- Can’t trust a single mount to be accurate enough for a review
+• Can’t trust a single mount to be accurate enough for a review

-Common Technician Errors
+Common Bench Setup Errors

-- Another common error is that technicians don’t control which fan header is used, which is bad because RPM can change slightly between headers
+• Another common error is that technicians don’t control which fan header is used, which is bad because RPM can change slightly between headers

-- Location in the room matters a lot.
+• Location in the room matters a lot.
 Our bench’s position is marked on a GN Modmat and is fixed

 Can’t Trust the Application